Skip to Main Content

 What are the symptoms?

-• They usually have no symptoms but they may itch.
+• They usually have no symptoms but they can itch and sometimes bleed if they are damaged.

 • Warts are not always visible, especially if they occur inside the vagina or in the anus.